API reference#

 ’s default, ‘dense’ storage format would be too large for available memory.

-Currently, Quantity is
+Currently, Quantity implemented as is

 AttrSeries